-As we go through the content of this session, keep these emotions in mind and how you can help our customers have amazing digital experiences.
+As we go through the content of this workshop, keep these emotions in mind and how you can help your customers have amazing digital experiences.

 Let's begin now with making sure we all have the same understanding of DCX.